 Heart disease is the #1 killer in the United States.
 Cardiovascular disease, or CVD, accounts for one in three deaths in the United States.
 It is a multi-factorial disease and there are many risk factors which contribute to heart disease including obesity, high blood pressure, smoking, lack of exercise, genetics, periodontal disease and other dental issues.

 Biological dentists are conventionally trained and holistically oriented – and the dentists at NIHA assess the mouth in such a way that considers the condition of the mouth as it relates to the overall health of the body and disease prevention, such as diabetes and heart disease.
-Early signs of gum inflammation may be risk factor for these diseases.

 Inflammation and Heart Disease

 A statement by the American Heart Association says that inflammation is common in heart disease and stroke patients.
 This inflammation can be measured in the body in several ways.
 One of these is the inflammatory blood test marker C-Reactive Protein (CRP).
 The article also went on to say that control of the contributory risk factors that lead to inflammation is important, and some of these are controllable.

 Unhealthy gums and teeth and inflammation from oral bacteria have been shown to contribute to heart disease and stroke.
 Chronic inflammation in one part of the body can create a generalized inflammatory condition in other parts of the body.
 In addition, the bacteria from the oral structures has been found in the heart plaque.
 While there is no direct link between periodontal disease and heart disease and stroke, it is a risk factor.
 So if the dentist finds periodontal disease, it is important to treat it effectively to help reduce inflammation not only in the mouth- but in the overall body.